miyapeng/MAT/README.md

 ```bash
 pip install -r requirements_generation.txt
 ```
+## Dowanload dataset
+You can use `git lfs` or `huggingface-cli` to download the dataset we used in paper from [HF dataset](https://huggingface.co/datasets/PengxiangLi/MAT). **Images related to training is zipped in a file called files.zip**.

 ## Download model parameters for vision tools
 You only need to download SAM 2 manually.
 For other models, `transformers` will do downloading for you.